-We shall promote the 3Rs (reduce, reuse, recycle) and work to reduce general and industrial waste emissions per base unit, and we shall appropriately dispose of wastes in accordance with laws, regulations, and ordinances relating to waste disposal.
+We shall promote the 3Rs (reduce, reuse, recycle) and work to reduce general and industrial waste emissions per base unit from the previous fiscal year, and we shall appropriately dispose of wastes in accordance with laws, regulations, and ordinances relating to waste disposal.
 In addition, our goal is to raise the waste recycling ratio at our headquarters office to 90% by 2030.